Your Journey Begins Here

 - Sources of Unitarian Universalism

 We hold one service on Sundays at 10am.
 Programming for children and youth is offered during the service.
-Nursery care for infants and toddlers (ages 6 months up to 3 years old) is available beginning 15 minutes before the service begins.
+Nursery care for infants and toddlers (ages 6 month to 3 years old) is typically available 15 minutes before the service begins, but we are unfortunately not able to provide this service at this time due to COVID-19 protocol.

 Our hour-long Sunday services weave together words and music provided by our ministerial team and our music program.
 A typical service includes two short sermons separated by a musical performance.
 The concepts explored are related to the monthly worship theme, and each Sunday the service builds on what was shared the week before.